-A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates.
-This is because the back of a rear-facing child restraint would be very close to the inflating air bag.
-Always secure a rear-facing child restraint in the rear seat.

-You may, however, secure a forward-facing child restraint in the right front seat.
-Before you secure a forward-facing child restraint, always move the front passenger seat as far back as it will go.
-Or, secure the child restraint in the rear seat.
+A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates even though your vehicle has reduced-force frontal air bags.
+This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
+Always secure a rear-facing child restraint in a rear seat.
+You may secure a forward-facing child restraint in the right front seat, but before you do, always move the front passenger seat as far back as it will go.
+It's better to secure the child restraint in a rear seat.